A Home in the Country - Life in Adams County

 Another tax assessed by some school districts and municipalities is a per capita tax.
 The levy ranges from $2 to $10 and is assessed on persons 18 years and older.

-Municipalities can also levy a local services tax of up to $52 per year on people who work within their jurisdictions.
+Municipalities can also levy an “emergency and municipal services tax” of up to $52 per year on people who work within their jurisdictions.
 This tax helps recoup the costs of services that boroughs and townships provide for non-residents and is collected through payroll withholding.

 Adams County has six public school districts.
 There also are a number of private schools.
 The Gettysburg Adams Chamber of Commerce has information about private schools.
 The school bus routes and schedules are individually set by each school district.
 Academic activities, sporting events, drama, and music all make these schools places where you can meet your friends and neighbors.